-- Take [Product name] in the morning before breakfast.
-It can be taken with or without food. - There are two ways to take [Product name]: - Swallow the capsule whole with a drink of water - Open the capsule and empty the contents into: - Soft food such as yogurt - A glass of water or orange juice
+- There are two ways to take [Nationally completed name]: - o Swallow the capsule whole with a drink of water - Open the capsule and empty the contents into: - Soft food such as yogurt - A glass of water or orange juice

-Use a spoon to break up any bits and stir the [Product name] and yogurt, water or orange juice until they are completely mixed together.
-Eat all the yogurt or drink all the water or orange juice immediately after mixing with [Product name].
+Use a spoon to break up any bits and stir the [Nationally completed name] and yogurt, water or orange juice until they are completely mixed together.
+Eat all the yogurt or drink all the water or orange juice immediately after mixing with [Nationally completed name].
 Do not store it.
-Do not worry if there is a film left in the glass or container afterwards - this is not the active ingredient.
+Do not worry if there is a film left in the glass or container afterwards - this is not the active substance.